rubyworks/rubytest/README.md

 ## Usage

 There are a few ways to run tests.
-First, there is a command line tool:
+First, there is the command line tool e.g.

-    $ rubytest
+    $ rubytest test/test_*.rb

-The command line tool takes various options, use `--help` to see them.
+The command line tool takes various options, use `-h/--help` to see them.

-Be sure to load in your test framework or framework's Ruby Test adapter.
+When running tests, you need to be sure to load in your test framework or your framework's RubyTest adapter.
+This is usually done via a helper script in the test files, but might also be done via command line options, e.g.

-Preconfigurations can be defined in a `.test` file, e.g.

-    Test.run 'default' do |r|
-      r.format = 'progress'
-      r.requires << 'lemon'
-      r.files << 'test/*_case.rb'
-    end

-There is also a 'rubytest/autorun.rb' library script that can be loaded which creates an `at_exit` runner, for which `test.rb` provides a nice shortcut:

-    $ ruby -r test
+    $ rubytest -r lemon -r ae test/test_*.rb

+RubyTest supports [dotopts](http://rubyworks.github.com/dotopts) out of the box, so it easy to setup reusable options.
+For example, a `.option` file entry might be:

+    rubytest
+      -f progress
+      -r spectroscope
+      -r rspecial
+      spec/spec_*.rb

 There is also a Rake task.
+In your Rakefile,

     require 'rubytest/rake'

-    Test::Rake::TestTask.new
+    Test::Rake::TestTask.new do |run|
+      require 'lemon'
+      run.files << 'test/test_*.rb'
+    end

 A Detroit plugin is in the works and should be available soon.

+See the Wiki for more information on the different ways to run tests.

+Notice the use of `Test.configure` which is .

 ## Installation